feelinglovelynow/ace-graph-database/README.md

 ```

 ## 🤓 Version 1 Roadmap
-1. Learn about GitHub versioning
+1. GitHub Versioning
+    * Get email for us@acedatabasefoundation.org working
+    * Signup for GitHub
+    * Create a GitHub Organization
+    * Deploy main 0.0.1 to GitHub
+    * Tag a release
     * Create a qa branch
-    * Deploy to qa branch
+    * Deploy to qa branch over the course of the week
-    * On Thursday's deploy qa to main and update the version
+    * On Thursday's deploy qa to main, update the version in the package.json, commit message is 0.0.x
-    * On Friday's publish a blog post that (lists / commit links) the new features for the version
+    * On Thursday's publish a blog post that lists the new features for the version with commit links
         * 0.0.x
             * Version 1 Roadmap Items
             * Bug Fixes
             * Quality of Life Impovements
-            * Support Request
+            * Support
+                * Star us on GitHub
+                * Contribute
+                * Donate
+            * Thanks
     * On the Last Friday of the month post a blog post that:
-        * (lists / blog links) the new versions for the month
+        * Lists the new versions for the month w/ blog links
         * Mentions goals for next month
-        * Support Request
+        * Support
+        * Thanks
 1. External: Property to Prop
 1. $o values
     * symbols > words to characters